Authored by Przemyslaw Narowski, CAE Engineer at Blackcad Engineering

 First, a standard FPW (Flow, pack and warp) simulation was run.
 In this simulation, we noticed a very high peak value of the sprue pressure (136 MPa).

 Therefore, the overall wall thickness had been changed from 1.5 mm to 2.0 mm, and a new FPW simulation was done.
 This time Blackcad got a slightly better sprue pressure result, but unfortunately a short shot as well.

 Next, they introduced a flow leader to provide a better melt distribution along the strap geometry.

 The change resulted in a completely filled cavity, but the sprue pressure value was still quite high and resulted in flow-induced residual stress as well.
 It could obviously lead to poor optic properties of the newly designed face shield.

 After consulting the material supplier, it was decided to use the less viscous alternative of the TPE that Blackcad was previously using in the simulation.
 The new hybrid meshed model had been made in ANSA for the Flow, Pack, Warp, and Optics simulation.

 The results showed a list of improvements in sprue pressure, residual stress, and finally optic retardation values.

-With Moldex3D simulations, Blackcad is able to identify molded parts that could potentially have defects, or might be impossible to manufacture.
+With Moldex3D simulations, Blackcad was able to identify molded parts that could potentially have defects, or might be impossible to manufacture.
 Additionally, the ability to simulate the part optic properties allows them to foresee any defects already experienced by the end-user, and that may have been induced by typical molding issues.
-This is an enormous benefit to our customers.
+This is an enormous benefit to their customers.